Lusidius

-Lusidius was a Hispano-Roman man who surrendered Roman-controlled Olisipo (modern Lisbon, Portugal) to the Suebian Kingdom in 469.
-In the same year, he helped their king, Remismund, begin diplomacy with emperor Anthemius of the Western Roman Empire by being the leader of a large Suebian embassy.
+Lusidius was a Hispano-Roman man who surrendered the city of Olisipo (modern Lisbon, Portugal) to the Suevic Kingdom in 469.
+The event occurred immediately after the sack of Conimbriga by the Suevi the previous year.
+After submitting to the Suevic king Remismund, he became employed as an ambassador to the Western Roman Empire, notably leading a Suevic embassy to Emperor Anthemius.